fwin-dev/py.Lang/doc/Terminal.md

 	from Lang.Terminal import FormattedText

-`FormattedText` returns a subclass of the built in python `str` type.
+`FormattedText` returns a subclass of the built-in python `str` type.
 It adds terminal formatting codes when the `str` function is called on it:

 	boldStr = str(FormattedText("I'm in bold", bold=True))